cnanney/dev-toolbox/README.md

 5. Format and inspect IPv4/CIDR addresses
 6. Search all v13.1 emoji with quick copying

-Dev Toolbox runs entirely offline with no external assets, and only requires local storage permission to remember the last tool used and its input.
-Full source code included in this repo.
+Dev Toolbox runs entirely offline, makes no external requests, and only requires local storage permission to remember the last tool used and its input.

-This extension is built with [SvelteKit](https://kit.svelte.dev/), and you can try it out online: https://cnanney.github.io/dev-toolbox/
+It's a [SvelteKit](https://kit.svelte.dev/) app and is also deployed to GitHub Pages, so you can try it out online: https://cnanney.github.io/dev-toolbox/

+More tools coming in v2.

 # Installation